elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 }
 ```

+There can be a URL parameter which triggers screenshot mode to be enabled, for easier testing.

 This works because the headless browser that opens the page can inject custom
 headers into the request.
 Teams can test how their app renders when loaded with
 this header using a new configuration setting, or a web debugging proxy, or